MichelleMoran431/Programming-for-Data-Analysis-Assignments/README.md

 *2. Binomial Distribution :

+Looked at the difference between the normal and binomial distributions , did a comparison using a distplot using the same size no.

 Code#9  The example of flipping the a coin 10 times.
 Using the parameters (n)no. of trials, (p) probability of occurence = 10, SIze =0.5   and the default_rng.binomial syntax.
 Output random values of 10.
 The result is the number of heads per experiment ( 10) of 10 flips of the coin.